All M. Night Shyamalan Movies Ranked

-A building manager (Paul Giamatti) rescues an enigmatic young woman (Bryce Dallas Howard) and learns that she is a "narf,"...
+When Cleveland Heep (Paul Giamatti) rescues an enigmatic young woman (Bryce Dallas Howard) from danger, little does he know that...
 [More]

 Critics Consensus: Glass displays a few glimmers of M. Night Shyamalan at his twisty world-building best, but ultimately disappoints as the conclusion to the writer-director's long-gestating trilogy.

 David Dunn tries to stay one step ahead of the law while delivering vigilante justice on the streets of Philadelphia....
 [More]